-Invasive Species: Invasive species have a negative impact on natural resoures nationwide, including in Yosemite National Park.
-Non-native animal species, like the New Zealand mud snail, concerns park scientists because this species can completely cover a river streambed, thereby altering the ecosystem.
+Invasive species have a negative impact on natural resources nationwide, including in Yosemite National Park.
+Non-native animal species, like the New Zealand mud snail, concern park scientists because this species can completely cover a river streambed, thereby altering the ecosystem.
 Plant species, like Himalayan blackberry, can form impenetrable thickets that replace native vegetation.
 Park botanists work to detect and prevent invasive plants, also referred to as noxious weeds, that cause ecological or economic damage.
 It is much easier to prevent the spread of invasive species than to try to eradicate them once they are introduced.

-Scenic Vistas: Looking out from Yosemite's Inspiration Point offers a breath-taking scenic view.
-These views, seen by explorers like James Mason Hutchings and John Muir, are part of the history that inspired the protection of the park in the late 1800s.
+Looking out from Yosemite's Inspiration Point offers a breath-taking scenic view.
+Views like this one, seen by explorers like James Mason Hutchings and John Muir, are part of the history that inspired the protection of the park in the late 1800s.
 Restoration projects prevent unnatural growth-vegetation encroachment-in open areas to retain the historic views for which Yosemite is known.
 Yosemite scientists aim to restore the park's historic scenic vistas using sound cultural and ecological practices and processes.
 A new multi-year project will identify historic and current park vistas using previous vista studies, historical records, GIS data, and site visits.
 The park's goal is to incorporate viewshed and vista management into applicable planning efforts.